 Reduce Energy At Home

-The best thing about making a few simple changes in order to reduce your energy consumption at home is that this will not only help act against global warning but also save you a few pounds in the process.
-Little things like using energy efficient light bulbs and not leaving appliances in stand-by mode may seem like a drop in the ocean but they can have a big effect on your energy usage.
+The best thing about making a few simple changes in order to reduce your energy consumption at home is that this will not only help act against global warming but also save you a few pounds in the process.
+Little things like using energy efficient light bulbs and not leaving appliances in standby mode may seem like a drop in the ocean but they can have a big effect on your energy usage.

 You could also think about considering how environmentally friendly a product is when purchasing something.
 This could be anything from how much packaging there is around your food produce to whether that new fridge-freezer has a good energy rating.
 Another tip is to insulate your boiler and pipes so that as much heat as possible is contained in the winter.
 All these tips and tricks require minimal effort but could make a big difference.

 Recycling has been around for thousands of years but has only recently been accepted as a part of our everyday lives at home and work.
 Whilst it was previously seen as something that involved a lot of effort; the proliferation of recycling points, renewable materials being used more and more and the fact that certain types of recycling can now be collected from your doorstep have all encouraged more people to get on board with the idea.